 Then, at age 18, I made my first independent trip to Europe.
 I toured Ludwig's postcard-perfect Neuschwanstein, and saw firsthand just how big, dramatic, and over the top a "real" fairy-tale castle could be.
 Ludwig's extravagance and romanticism earned him the epithet of "Mad" King Ludwig.

 With towering turrets in a striking setting, these castles are a huge hit with sightseers.
 Every tour bus in Bavaria converges on Neuschwanstein and Hohenschwangau, while more tourists flush in each morning by train from Munich, two hours away.
-Like the wave of a magic wand, a handy reservation system with set admission times sorts out the chaos for smart travelers.
+As if by the wave of a magic wand, a handy reservation system with set admission times sorts out the chaos for smart travelers.

 The castle, built in the age of the typewriter and telephone, is a textbook example of 19th-century Romanticism.
 After the Middle Ages ended, people disparagingly named that era "Gothic" — meaning barbarian.
 Then, all of a sudden, in the 1800s, it was hip to be square, and Neo-Gothic became the rage.
 Throughout Europe, old castles were restored and new ones built, this time plastered with features recalling, with little historical accuracy, a bygone age of chivalry and mystique.

 Germany became a single united country only in 1871.
 As if to bolster its legitimacy, the young nation dug deep into its murky, medieval past.
 These same heroes and legends inspired young Ludwig in decorating his fanciful castles — Neuschwanstein's lavish interior is covered with images of damsels in distress, dragons, and knights in gleaming armor.